jdetle/jdetle.github.io/src/contents/articles/dim_reduction/index.md

 <span class="more"></span>

-This post is meant to discuss various dimension reduction methods in brief as a preface to a more in-depth post about diffusion maps as they pertain to chemistry.
-It assumes basic math skills, but will try to briefly explain high-level concepts from Math and Stats.
-Towards the end I will provide a segue into the next post, which will be posted on the same day.
+This post is meant to discuss various dimension reduction methods as a preface to a more in-depth post about diffusion maps as they pertain to molecular dynamics simulations.
+It assumes college-level math skills, but will try to briefly explain high-level concepts from Math and Stats.
+Towards the end I will provide a segue into the next post.

 [Dimension reduction](https://en.wikipedia.org/wiki/Dimensionality_reduction)
 is performed on a data matrix $ X $ consisting of $n$ 'samples' wherein